THE TRUTH ABOUT THE ABORTION PILL

 In the middle of the week, in the middle of the day and in the middle of my crisis, I found myself lying on the bathroom floor, face up, looking at the ceiling.
 I heard the shower running as I regained consciousness.
 Alone, confused and cold, I unhooked my legs from the top of the tub, turned over and propped myself up against the toilet.
 I was met with extreme fatigue and light-headedness as I shifted my body.
 There was no one to call for help as I was the only one at home.
 As I slowly collected my thoughts, I carefully stood up and turned off the shower.
 I thought the process would be simple and straightforward.
 I believed that I would regain control over my future since my present had been smashed into a million pieces by someone I loved and trusted.

-There I was, at the age of 29, single, with no husband, no home and no financial stability.
-I responded to home pregnancy test after home pregnancy test in disbelief and with a hope that by some miracle, all of the tests were false positives.
+By the age of 29, I found myself pregnant, single, with no husband, no home and no financial stability.
+I had given up much of my life success for a chance at lifelong love.
+As I began to put the pieces of my life back together, I learned about my pregnancy.
 I told no one initially.
 I held out for one week or so before coming forward to my mother in tears.
 In the midst of great emotional upheaval, I emphatically rejected the possibility of having the baby of a man who took so much away from me.
 I would not have his baby and be bound to him in any way for the rest of my life.
 I would not be a single mother statistic after losing all of what I had built over my life time.
 It was the wrong time, wrong situation and wrong person.
 How would my dream family ever come to fruition in this way?
-I could not bear another blow to my fragile ego and endure overwhelming shame without losing the rest of me.
+I could not bear another blow to my broken heart and endure overwhelming shame without losing the rest of me.
 I truly believed that my baby would hinder my healing.
 I simply was not prepared to raise my baby without a father, therefore sentencing her to a life of emotional turmoil and financial lack.
-With no health insurance and no primary doctor, I headed to the first place I could think of—Planned Parenthood—to jump over yet another hurdle standing in the way between me and my restored future.
+With no health insurance and no primary doctor, I headed to the first place I could think of—Planned Parenthood.

-When I came to myself lying on the floor in the bathroom that day, my world was shaken yet again.
-I called my mother at work to explain my fainting spell.
-She headed home while I called Planned Parenthood to determine the severity of my situation.
-Disappointed by the cool and dismissive response by the female voice on the other end of the phone, I hastily processed the two options she gave me: take myself to the hospital or come to the clinic to have my vital signs checked.
-Where was her urgency?
-Her concern?
-Now, I realize that I was no different from the countless women who had made the same call and were given the same set of choices.
+Within the 48 hours that followed my abortion, I fainted in the bathroom while attempting to shower before going to work.
+After I regained consciousness, I first called my mother.
+Then, I called my employer to cancel my shift.
+Lastly, I called Planned Parenthood with my concerns.
+As I spoke on the phone, I was disappointed by the cool and dismissive tone of the female voice on the other end of the phone.
+I hastily processed the two options she gave me: take myself to the hospital or come to the clinic to have my vital signs checked.
 With no medical insurance to cover a costly visit to the hospital emergency room, I decided to return to Planned Parenthood.
 According to the nurse, my vital signs appeared normal, and thus, I returned home to recover alone.
-Although I attempted to go into work that week, the side effects of my abortion prevented me from doing so.
-I called out sick multiple days in a row stating that I had some sort of stomach flu that wouldn’t resolve itself.
-How many women could openly share with her employer that she is taking a few days off to have an abortion needing time for the procedure and recovery?
-Neither my employer nor my friends knew that my baby lost her life that week, and that I could have lost mine.
+Although I attempted to go to work that week, the side effects of my abortion prevented me from doing so.
+Neither my employer nor my friends knew that my baby lost her life that week and that I could have lost mine.

 Grace ‘s Story